brandur/sorg/content/drafts/mongodb.md

 MongoDB developers didn't understand that the way they were confirming writes was problematic.
 They ran some benchmarks, and believing the good numbers to be the inherent result of the system's extraordinary engineering, flouted them for the world to see.
-Later, realizing that guaranteeing data integrity was something that people cared about and which they weren't providing, and over time curbed these bold claims.
+Later, they realized that guaranteeing data integrity was something that people cared about and which they weren't providing, and over time curbed their bold claims.

 ### Distributed Trouble (#trouble)